-An unauthorised transaction is one made by someone else using
+An unauthorised transaction happens when someone else has access

-your account without your knowledge or consent.
-A mistaken
+and uses your bank account without your knowledge or consent.

-transaction is when you pay the wrong person or company by
+A mistaken transaction can happen when you pay the wrong person

-incorrectly typing the BSB or account number or having the wrong
+- incorrectly typing the BSB or account number

 The ePayments Code is a code of practice that virtually all